Laws // Lois

 Article 7.
 The place of a Member of Parliament becomes vacant in the following cases:

-a) If they are attained of treason or convicted of a felony or other infamous crime;
+a) If they are attainted of treason or convicted of a felony or other infamous crime;

 b) If their citizenship is revoked; or

-c) If they no longer meet the residence qualification; however, a Member of Parliament is not deemed disqualified in terms of residence by the sole reason that they reside at the seat or office of the Government of Aquria-Catopolis that requires their presence there.
+c) If they no longer meet the residency qualification; however, a Member of Parliament is not deemed disqualified in terms of residency by the sole reason that they reside at the seat or office of the Government of Aquria-Catopolis that requires their presence there.

 Article 8.
-If there is uncertainty as to the qualification of a Member of Parliament, the uncertainty shall be determined by the Parliament of Aquria-Catopolis.
+If there is uncertainty as to the qualification of a Member of Parliament, the uncertainty is determined by the Parliament of Aquria-Catopolis.

 Article 9.
 Members of Parliament may not accept money or other compensation to vote in any specific way.
-Doing so is forsaking their duty to represent the interests of their constituents.
+Doing so is forsaking their duty to represent the interests of their constituents and is punishable by the revocation of their citizenship.

 Article 10.
-The number of Members of Parliament may increase or decrease, provided that every Member of Parliament continues to represent equal population.
+The number of Members of Parliament may increase or decrease, provided that every Member of Parliament continues to represent a similar population.

 PART V — CONSTITUTIONS OF THE PROVINCES AND THE SEMI-AUTONOMOUS REGION